yqwang01/yqwang01.github.io/_pages/about.md

 - \[Oct 2023\] One paper *"SwinMM: Masked Multi-view with Swin Transformers for 3D Medical Image Segmentation"* was published by MICCAI 2023.
 [Paper](https://link.springer.com/chapter/10.1007/978-3-031-43898-1_47) [Code](https://github.com/UCSC-VLAA/SwinMM/)

-- \[May 2023\] One paper *"A Brain Age Estimation Network based on QSM using the Segment Transformer"* was accepted by [ISMRM 2023](https://www.ismrm.org/23m/).
-Now you can read it [here](https://submissions.mirasmart.com/ISMRM2023/Itinerary/PresentationDetail.aspx?evdid=5605) by logging in your account.
+- \[May 2023\] One paper *"A Brain Age Estimation Network based on QSM using the Segment Transformer"* was accepted by ISMRM 2023.
+[Paper](https://archive.ismrm.org/2023/2162.html)